jasonswat/coreos_pxe/README.md

 # coreos_pxe

+My notes for automating coreos install on baremetal with pxe boot

 ### DHCP server setup

 I'm using a dd-wrt router with dhcp to release the ip address to the pxe boot process.